hektonian/DataSource/README.md

 # DataSource

-This project is an queryable alternative to the repository and unit of work -patterns.
+### An alternative to the repository and unit of work -patterns.

-It is important to note that while you can use the `EFCore` and `InMemory` -packages in your own projects, they are not the implementations you *have to* use.
-They exist to provide example of how to implement a data source to your data store.
+It is important to note that while you can use the `EntityFrameworkCore` and `InMemory` -packages in your own projects, they are not the implementations you ___have to___ use.
+They exist to provide an example on how you would go on to implement a data source to your data store.

+***This project promises to provide only the `Hektonian.DataSource` -package.***

 ## NuGet packages